-Undeterred by the certainty of a cold, wet day on the bicycle, a hearty group of randonneurs sought the accolades of Rule 9 to start the new year with the traditional Hope to New Hope 200K brevet.
-Of those that clipped in at the start/finish at Pohatcong Plaza, 8 of the 9 completed the whole course within the time limit for a 89% completion rate.
+Maybe it was the positive waves of PBP year enthusiasm.
+Possibly the largest ever roster of riders to ride the Hope to New Hope course -- a full two-dozen day-of-event, plus two volunteer pre-riders -- clipped in for this winter classic.
+And they all rode well.
+Of the total 26 riders who clipped in, 26 finished inside the time limit for a 100% completion rate.
 Congratulations and well-done to all!
 Preliminary results have been posted on the website.
-Please review the results and let me know if they align with your memory.
+Please review the results and let us know if they align with your memory.
 The results will be submitted to RUSA after review and will become official once certified.